 Calycanthus enjoys full sun to partial shade and well-drained soil.
 They grow best in neutral to slightly acidic soil and only need to be watered in times of drought.
 Sweet Shrub is also known as Bubby bush, Bubby rose, Sweet Bubby, as well as Carolina allspice.

 Calycanthus can be used as a foundation planting but they can grow rather large so keep that in mind.
 Sweetshrub can grow 6 to 10 ft tall and wide.
-Their dark green foliage and very fragrant wine-colored blooms can send out a very sweet spicy aroma wafting in the breeze
+Their dark green foliage and very fragrant wine-colored blooms can send out a very sweet spicy aroma wafting in the breeze.

 Carolina Jessamine